midonet/midonet/docs/neutron_translation.md

  * Remove the MidoNet network MAC table entry referencing the port
  * Remove the MidoNet network ARP table entry referencing the IP addresses of the port
  * Remove the matching MidoNet port.

+For VIP ports,

+ * Remove the matching MidoNet port.

 ## ROUTER